Displacement Class

 segment, expressed in terms of two quantities: a relative

-, and an absolute offset called b
+position called a, and an absolute offset called b.
+The

 length of the line segment is not known in advance --- the idea